tytwitchell/pomodoro/README.md

 # Pomodoro Timer

 Pomodoro Timers are used to enhance focus time.
 The theory behind them is to focus for 25 minutes and take a break for 5 minutes.
-I decided to build my own Pomodoro Timer to learn React Native.
+I decided to build my own Pomodoro Timer as a method for learning React Native.

 # In This Document